TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Guitar Hero/PS3.md

 - Z axis: Accelerometer Z
   - Above `0x200` when the guitar is pointed right, below when the guitar is pointed left.
 - Values and ranges may vary.
 All values listed are nominal, for proper handling calibration will need to be provided.

-Some World Tour-specific(?) accelerometer quirks:

-- X and Z are limited to a range of `0x180`-`0x280`.
+- X, Y and Z are limited to a range of `0x180`-`0x280`

+Some LP and World Tour accelerometer quirks:
 - When reaching its minimum, X will snap to the maximum.
 After a certain point beyond that, it will somewhat jitter between max and min.

+Some WoR specific quirks:
+- Y axis is always 512
+- Z axis is just X + 128 if X < 512, otherwise its X - 128

+Some GH5 specific quirks:
+- Y axis is always 512
-Touch/slider bar: Right stick Y
+- Z axis is normally 384, but if the guitar iw pointed directly up or down it jumps to 512 Touch/slider bar: Right stick Y

 - See the [General Notes](General%20Notes.md) document for more info.